ec209/web-server/README.md

 * `sh start.sh plan` to see the terraform plan
 * `sh start.sh apply` to create nlb + webserver
 * `sh start.sh destroy` to remove

+## Check out to `autoscaling-webserver` branch to see the web-server that's auto scalable
+* `git checkout autoscaling-webserver`